brettjaeger/py-chart-generator/README.md

     1. X-Axis
     2. Y-Axis
     3. Series (optional)
-3. Run chart_generator.py
+3. Run chart_generator.exe (windows), or chart_generator.py (linux)
+4. A command prompt window will open and ask you to make sure your data is added to the clipboard
-4. Select "s" for scatter plot or "l" for line plot
+5. Select "s" for scatter plot or "l" for line plot
-5. The graph will be generated in a web browser!
+6. The graph will be generated in a web browser!
+The graph can then be saved as a PNG

 ## Example Data